grpc/grpc-java/examples/src/main/java/io/grpc/examples/loadbalance/README.md

 gRPC supports both client side and server side load balancing but by default gRPC uses client side load balancing.

-You can refer the gRPC documentation for more details on Load Balancing https://grpc.io/blog/grpc-load-balancing/
+Refer the gRPC documentation for more details on Load Balancing https://grpc.io/blog/grpc-load-balancing/